 One innovative application of generative AI has been in scripting short, informative videos intended for customer engagement.

-Beyond content creation, Akeneo leverages automation and AI through Catalyst for operational efficiencies such as monitoring customer usage thresholds.
+Beyond content creation, we use automation and AI through our CS tool for operational efficiencies, such as monitoring customer usage thresholds.
 These automated alerts enable proactive engagement, ensuring customers are aware of upcoming limits or opportunities, seamlessly blending the capabilities of AI with our commitment to exceptional customer service.

 The potential applications of AI in customer success extend far beyond what we’ve explored to date.
-Conversations with other industry professionals, including insights gathered at conferences, highlight the vast array of innovative ways AI can be integrated into customer success strategies.
+Conversations with other CS leaders, including insights gathered at conferences, highlight the vast array of innovative ways AI can be integrated into customer success strategies.

 Balancing tech touch with human connection in customer success